 New York City Department of Parks and Recreation (NYCDPR) and the design contractor continued working on the project design.
-NYCDPR also continued working with our environmental consultant AKRF, on the environmental review resulting in some small expenses being charged to this activity.
-According to NYCDPR contractor the design is approximately 80% complete.
-Funds in this activity are intended to be used for construction which has not begun.
+NYCDPR also continued working with our environmental consultant AKRF, on the environmental review.
+According to NYCDPR the design is approximately 85% complete.
+No funds have been charged to this activity to date as these funds are preserved primarily for construction.

-This Report Period
+This Report Period Cumulative Actual Total / Expected

-Cumulative Actual Total / Expected
+Total Total

-Total 0/1
+of Public Facilities 0 0/1

-of Public Facilities
+Other Funding Sources No Other Funding Sources Found Total Other Funding Sources Amount